rpassareti/rpassareti.github.io/projfacul.md

         </script>
     </body>
 </html>
-Game created to utilize 3D animation an AI integration.
-Based on movive Eternal Sunshine of the Spotless Mind, the player shoul collect Clam's memories (Clementine in the movie) to not forget about Joel, her boyfriend
+Game created utilizing 3D animation and AI integration.
+Based on the movie Eternal Sunshine of the Spotless Mind, the player should collect Clam's memories (Clementine in the movie) to not forget about Joel, her boyfriend.

 I was in charge of the whole programming with my friend Daniel Stockler.